 Citizens Business Bank Again Ranked Best Bank in America by Forbes

-/EIN News/ -- ONTARIO, Calif., Feb.
+ONTARIO, Calif., Feb.
 16, 2023 (GLOBE NEWSWIRE) -- CVB Financial Corp.
-(NASDAQ: CVBF), the holding company for Citizens Business Bank (the “Bank”), has earned the ranking of “Best Bank in America” for the fourth time in eight years, according to Forbes’ America’s Best Banks 2023.
+CVBF, the holding company for Citizens Business Bank (the "Bank"), has earned the ranking of "Best Bank in America" for the fourth time in eight years, according to Forbes' America's Best Banks 2023.

 "We are honored to announce that Citizens Business Bank has been recognized for the fourth time in the past eight years as the top Bank in America by Forbes," said David Brager, President and Chief Executive Officer of CVB Financial Corp. and Citizens Business Bank.
 "Our Bank had a record year in 2022, achieving the highest annual earnings in our company's history.
 We are grateful to receive this recognition again, and we attribute our strong financial performance to the dedication and talent of our associates and the long-standing relationships that we have developed with our customers."